Convention of 1833: Background

 Mexico won its independence from Spain in 1821.
 After the new country's monarchy was overthrown, the Constitution of 1824 established a federalist republic, composed of multiple states.
-Sparsely-populated provinces were denied independent statehood and instead merged with neighboring areas.
+Sparsely populated provinces were denied independent statehood and instead merged with neighboring areas.
 Mexican Texas, which marked the country's eastern border with the United States, was combined with Coahuila to form the new state Coahuila y Tejas.
 To facilitate governing the large area, the state was subdivided into several departments.
 All of Texas was included in the Department of Béxar.

 Texas was part of the Mexican frontier, and settlers faced frequent raids by native tribes.
-Bankrupt and unable to provide much military assistance, the federal government legalized immigration from the United States and Europe In 1824 in the hope that an influx of settlers would discourage raiding.
+Bankrupt and unable to provide much military assistance, the Mexican government legalized immigration from the United States and Europe In 1824 in the hope that an influx of settlers would discourage raiding.
 As the number of Americans living in Texas increased, Mexican authorities became apprehensive that the United States intended to annex the area, possibly by force.
 To curb the perceived threat, the Mexican government passed the Law of April 6, 1830, which restricted immigration from the United States to Texas and called for the first enforcement of customs duties.
 The new laws were unpopular with both the native Mexicans in Texas (Tejanos) and the recent immigrants (Texians).

 In 1832, General Antonio López de Santa Anna led a revolt against President Anastasio Bustamante's centralist government.
 Under the pretext of supporting Santa Anna, a small group of armed Texians overthrew the commander of the garrison, which was enforcing the new customs duties.
 Other settlers followed their example, and within weeks, all of the Mexican soldiers in eastern Texas had been forced to leave.

 Buoyed by their military success, Texians organized a political convention to persuade Mexican authorities to weaken the Laws of April 6, 1830.
 Although the two municipalities with the largest Tejano populations, San Antonio de Béxar and Victoria, refused to participate, 55 delegates met in October for the Convention of 1832.
 They adopted a series of resolutions that requested changes in the governance of Texas.
 The most controversial item was for Texas to become an independent state, which would be separate from Coahuila.
 After approving the list of resolutions, delegates created a seven-member central committee to convene future meetings.

 Before the list of concerns could be presented to the state and federal governments, Ramón Músquiz, the political chief of the Department of Béxar, ruled that the convention was illegal.
 The law directed citizens to protest to their local ayuntamiento (similar to a city council), which would forward their concerns to the political chief.
 The political chief could then escalate the concerns to the appropriate governmental authority.
 Because that process had not been followed, Músquiz annulled the resolutions.